ShlomoRoss/Atomic_Projects/README.md

  * When executed, this project will open a rock, paper, scissors game to be played in the terminal

 **Project 5 - Password Generator**
- * When executed, the script will ask user their password preferences and then generate a random password for them
+ * When executed, the script will ask user their password preferences and then generate a random password